-As part of the third European directive the RSA will introduce New Licencing Laws for Motorcycles in Ireland as of January 19th 2013.
+As part of the third European directive the RSA were introduced New Licencing Laws for Motorcycles in Ireland on January 19th 2013.

-We will also see the introduction of the new plastic style Drivers Licence on the same day.
+The introduction of the new plastic style Drivers Licence was introduced on the same day.

 AM Licence – Mopeds/Scooters and three wheeled vehicles with a maximum design speed of 45km/h as well as light quad & tricycles.
 Minimum age 16, you must pass a Theory Test, get a Motorcycle Learner Permit, take modules 1,2,3 & 4 of Initial Basic Training (IBT) and pass a Motorcycle Driving Test on an AM type of Motorcycle